cloudtay/ripple-driver/README.en.md

 ### Start learning

-You can visit PRipple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading
+You can visit ripple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading

-We recommend that you start with [Manual Installation](https://p-ripple.cloudtay.com/docs/install/professional) to better understand PRipple’s workflow
+We recommend that you start with [Manual Installation](https://p-ripple.cloudtay.com/docs/install/professional) to better understand ripple’s workflow

-If you want to quickly deploy and use PRipple's services, you can directly visit [Quick Deployment](https://p-ripple.cloudtay.com/docs/install/server)
+If you want to quickly deploy and use ripple's services, you can directly visit [Quick Deployment](https://p-ripple.cloudtay.com/docs/install/server)

 ### Related projects